Family Pursues Medical Malpractice Suit Over Absent Surgeon

 The surgery resulted in substantial complications that put the active grandfather into a vegetative state.
 Shortly after the botched surgery, an anonymous tipster alerted the hospital and family of the victim to the claim that the surgeon never actually finished the surgery.
 As a civil suit against both the hospital and the attending surgeon push forward, the man has remained on life support.

 The medical malpractice suit makes an allegation of medical negligence against both the hospital and the surgeon.
-An investigation into the surgeon revealed that he had indeed left a surgery before ensuring that his patient was stabilized, which is a violation of the hospital’s policy.
+A report from our lawyers focusing on medical mistakes in Houston, states that an investigation into the surgeon revealed that he had indeed left a surgery before ensuring that his patient was stabilized, which is a violation of the hospital’s policy.
 If the victim’s family is able to prove that the grandfather’s vegetative state was caused by the surgeon’s sudden departure from the surgery, then they may be awarded financial compensation that can help to pay for his medical care, take care of any future needs and soothe emotional distress caused by the surgery.
 Texas residents facing a similar situation can benefit from reviewing state laws that are applicable to their case before moving forward with a medical malpractice suit.

 Source: lawyersandsettlements.com, Medical Malpractice Lawsuit Accuses Surgeon of Leaving Procedure Early, Gordon Gibb, Feb.
 16, 2014